elastos/Elastos.NET/README.md

 ### Carrier Demo Apps

-Besides **DittoBox**, we also have developed some other carrier applications as demos to show how to  develop dApps with **Carrier SDKs** and what capabilities or usages  the carrier DApps can cope with or privide.
+Besides **DittoBox**, we also have developed some other carrier applications as demos to show how to develop dApps with **Carrier SDKs** and what capabilities or usages the carrier DApps can cope with or provide.

 All repositories to carrier demos are listed below: